Tropical Storm Eta targets Florida west coast as it nears fourth landfall | Science-Environment

 Tropical Storm Eta targets Florida west coast as it nears fourth landfall

-Tropical Storm Eta spun toward Florida's west coast on Wednesday, nearing its fourth landfall in a matter of days, while threatening squall winds and storm surges, and prompting the governor to declare a state of emergency in 13 counties.
-Eta, which had weakened slightly from its hurricane strength earlier on Wednesday to become a tropical storm, is the 28th named storm of the busiest Atlantic hurricane season on record, according to the Miami-based National Hurricane Center.
-It was projected to make its fourth landfall early on Thursday, this time north of Tampa Bay, after it already slammed Central America, Cuba and the upper Florida Keys.
+Tropical Storm Eta spun toward Florida's west coast on Wednesday on its erratic path to a fourth landfall, threatening squall winds, storm surge and prompting the state's governor to declare a state of emergency in 13 counties.
+Eta, which had weakened slightly from hurricane strength to become a tropical storm, is the 28th named storm of the busiest Atlantic hurricane season on record, according to the Miami-based National Hurricane Center.
+Its fourth landfall was projected early on Thursday, north of Tampa Bay, after it already slammed Central America, Cuba and the upper Florida Keys.

 It had dropped nearly 18 inches of rain over parts of South Florida by Monday, moved southwest and then stalled over the Gulf of Mexico on Tuesday before making a northward turn.
-It is was last moving on a north-northeast trajectory at 10 miles per hour (16 kph).
-The storm was about 115 miles (180 km) south-southwest of Tampa, with maximum sustained winds of 70 miles per hour (110 kph)on Wednesday, the NHC said.
+It was last moving on a northward trajectory at 12 miles per hour (19 kph).
+The storm was about 85 miles (135 km) southwest of Tampa, with maximum sustained winds of 70 miles per hour (110 kph)on Wednesday, the NHC said.

 The west coast of Florida faces "the multiple threats of a landfalling hurricane or tropical storm," said Dennis Feltgen, a meteorologist for the National Weather Service, listing the heavy rainfall, storm surge and possible tornadoes in the forecast.
 "One is of course the wind, which could be at the very least gusting to hurricane force, and sustained tropical storm force winds.
 That's enough to do some damage," Feltgen said.

-Florida Governor Ron DeSantis declared a state of emergency in 13 counties in Eta's path on Wednesday and requested that the Federal Emergency Management Agency (FEMA) declare a pre-landfall state of emergency for those counties as well, to mobilize resources.
-The storm surge from Eta was expected to affect southern and western Florida and the Florida Keys on Wednesday and Thursday.
-The state's west coast was under a storm surge watch on Wednesday from the Suwanee River to Bonita Beach, including Tampa Bay, where the water could rise up to 5 feet.
+"Even though it looks relatively calm out here, the weather can change in an instant," Tampa Mayor Jane Castor said at a press briefing.
+"Remain vigilant."
+She added there were no reports of flooding or street closures as of Wednesday afternoon and she believed the city could withstand the projected storm surge "safely."

-"These swells are likely to cause life-threatening surf and rip current conditions," the NHC said in an advisory.
-Tampa International Airport said on Twitter it would suspend operations at 3 p.m. on Wednesday due to the impending storm.
+Eta's surge was expected to affect southern and western Florida and the Florida Keys into Thursday.
+The state's west coast was under a storm surge warning from the Suwanee River to Bonita Beach, including Tampa Bay, where the water could rise up to five feet.
+Florida Governor Ron DeSantis declared a state of emergency in 13 counties in Eta's path and requested that the Federal Emergency Management Agency (FEMA) also declare a pre-landfall state of emergency for those counties to mobilize resources.

-Parts of Broward County, on Florida's east coast, were still severely flooded on Wednesday, with lakes having overflowed and residential streets submerged.
+Parts of Broward County, on Florida's east coast, were still severely flooded, with lakes overflowing and residential streets submerged.
 Rainfall totals from Eta could add up to 20 inches in some parts of South Florida, the NHC said.

 - READ MORE ON: